 The sole purpose of humanitarian activities and assistance is the relief and prevention of suffering caused by crisis.
 This means we must respond in a manner that is not influenced by political, economic, or military objectives.
 Humanitarian organizations create and implement policies independent of government policies or actions (hence the term NGO, or “non-governmental organization”).

-Traditionally, the basic approach to humanitarian aid is to focus on present needs in the immediate aftermath, while also considering the future to help offset risk from future disasters.
+The basic approach to humanitarian aid has been to focus on the immediate needs, while also considering the future to help offset risk from future disasters.
 However, over the past few decades, emergencies have become longer-lasting and therefore harder to address.
-The longer an emergency lasts, the more complex it can become.
-We refer to these situations where government services have broken down as “complex emergencies.”
+The longer an emergency lasts, the more complex it can become, especially if government services have broken down.
+These situations are known as complex emergencies.

 5. The rules are straightforward, but it makes the work that much more complicated